AyanRuzdan/cse-material/Questions/Leetcode/Meeting Rooms.md

 >**Note:**
 >(0,8),(8,10) is not considered a conflict at 8
 ## Approach
 The approach here lies the same as the one we use for [[Merge Intervals]], where the intervals are initially sorted and then the start and end timings of adjacent intervals are compared.
-Here the question demands if the final intervals after merging will be th
+Here the question demands if the final intervals after merging will be the same in count as initial intervals, i.e. we wish to know if all available intervals are non-conflicting.
+Using extra space we can make a new list of intervals containing all intervals after merge, as it is given that we only need a bool resultant, this approach is not optimal in terms of space.
+Once the intervals are sorted, we can iterate over the intervals, and compare the front of the incoming interval with the interval already present at the top/back of the resultant list.
+Finally we return if the size of the list of intervals present initially is the same as the number of intervals in the final list.
-## With extra space
+### With extra space
 ```cpp
 bool canAttendMeetings(vector<Interval>& intervals) {
         vector<Interval> res;